 There are lots of phrases you don’t want to hear from your dentist.
 The wisdom teeth have got to go.
 Looks like you’ve got a loose crown.
 Wow!
 That’s the biggest cavity I’ve ever seen!
-But for some reason dentists get the most backlash when we say, “You’ve really been grinding your teeth!”
+But for some reason dentists recommend to start sports mouth guards service and get the most backlash when we say, “You’ve really been grinding your teeth!”

 Here in Olathe, some of our patients are ready to go to the grave swearing they don’t grind their teeth.
 Why?
 I think many people misunderstand bruxism.
 What is bruxism?
 It is a dental condition caused by teeth grinding and/or jaw clinching.
 For many patients this condition takes place while they are sleeping, making them completely unaware that they suffer from bruxism.
 The signs of teeth grinding are plain to see, and the solution is usually simple.